Brian Hancock - Founder/Owner Great Circle Sails

-In 1986, after the Whitbread was over, Brian formed Great Circle Sails and sold sails independently with the sails being built in a modern facility in Cape Town, South Africa.
+In 1986, after the Whitbread was over, Brian formed Great Circle Sails and sold sails independently with the sails being built in a modern facility in Durban, South Africa.
 Sailing, selling sails and writing was a way of life until marriage and a small daughter forced him to settle down in Marblehead where Doyle Sails quickly snapped him up to help with some of their special offshore projects.
 Brian worked closely with Robbie Doyle on many projects and learned the skill of building Super Yacht sails, an area where Doyle was dominating.

 The call of the open ocean was never that far away and Brian went back for his third Whitbread Round the World Race this time with the first, and by happenstance, last Soviet Union entry named Fazisi.
 By the time the race was over the Soviet Union had disintegrated.